zoracon/draft-hancock-verifier-txt/draft-hancock-verifier-txt.md

 - It promotes data minimization and unlinkability, directly addressing major privacy concerns with digital ID systems
 - It does not, however, mitigate all privacy risks, such as the collection of other observable Personally Identifiable Information (PII) like IP addresses, or potential for browser fingerprinting
-- These issues require broader regulatory and technological solutions.
+- These issues require broader regulatory solutions.
 - The mere existence of a record in a Verifier’s database, even without explicit personal identifiers, can carry privacy implications (e.g., a record of viewing age-restricted content)
 - `Data-Retention-Policy` and `Data-Sharing-Policy` fields are crucial here.